apii2/Social-links-profile/README.md

 This application is made for learning purpose and a challenge given by frontend mentor.
 ## Challenge done by Apeksha Shrestha
 ### Note
-Although this challenge can be done by anyone, just dont copy use the same code base.
+Although this challenge can be done by anyone, just dont copy the same codebase.